Agents and Skills¶

 Leaf |

-PR skills (pr-create, pr-review, pr-release, commit-message-generator) run directly from the main session — no agent is spawned.
+PR skills (pr-create, pr-review, pr-release, commit-message-generator) run directly from the main session — no agent is spawned, except pr-review self, which spawns pr-review-specialist.

 Agent-to-Skill Mapping¶